evanbowman/EBL/README.md

 (string \a \b \c " Hello, " 1 \, 2 \, 3) ;; "abc Hello, 1,2,2"
 ```

+## Syntax Highlighting
+For Emacs users, there's a hack of scheme-mode in the emacs/ directory that highlights EBL keywords

 ## Further Reading
 For more examples, see the code in the lisp/ directory.
 The standard library in file stdlib.ebl is a good place to start, and there's another example in mandelbrot.lisp, which computes mandelbrot sets.